bthdimension/bRenderer/README.md

 # Basic Renderer
-Renderer for Windows, Linux, Mac and iOS
+Basic Renderer (short: "bRenderer") is a cross-platform educational framework written in C++ suited to teach basic knowledge in computer graphics.
+Supported are Windows, Mac, Linux (untested) and iOS.

 Visit the official page for more: http://brenderer.b-dimension.com/